 How long will I be without a kitchen?

 Six to eight weeks for a mid-range remodel; eight to fourteen for a full gut with layout changes.
-We give you the schedule before demo day and flag anything that moves it — usually appliance lead times, not construction.
+We give you the schedule before demo day and flag anything that moves it, which is usually appliance lead times, not construction.

 Is it worth remodeling before selling?